andrei0x309/x-to-farcaster-extension/README.md

-# X quote to warpcast (browser extension)
+# X quote to farcaster (browser extension)

 > This repo is deprecated in favor of the new repo: [x-to-farcaster-extension](https://github.com/andrei0x309/x-to-farcaster-extension)

-This extension allows you to easily quote posts from X to warpcast.com.
+This extension allows you to easily quote posts from X to Farcaster, through fosscaster.xyz(open source UI) or farcaster.xyz (official APP UI for Farcaster).

 It will place a button besides bookmark and share buttons on each post.

-When you click on it, it will open a new tab with the post quoted on warpcast.com.
+When you click on it, it will open a new tab with the post your qoute.
+Y

 ## Download from Chrome-Store: